kesslerio/vibe-check-mcp/docs/Technical_Implementation_Guide.md

 ## Executive Summary

-This guide documents the successful implementation and validation of Anti-Pattern Coach as a proven anti-pattern detection system.
+This guide documents the successful implementation and validation of Vibe Compass MCP as a proven anti-pattern detection system.
 Through validation-first development, we prevented Infrastructure-Without-Implementation anti-patterns in our own development process and achieved comprehensive detection capabilities with measurable accuracy.

 **✅ VALIDATION SUCCESS METRICS**:
 - **87.5% Detection Accuracy**: Achieved on comprehensive test suite with 0% false positive rate